simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - upgraded to v5 of lcobucci/jwt https://github.com/lcobucci/jwt
 - upgraded to v3 of laminas/laminas-diactoros https://github.com/laminas/laminas-diactoros
 - SimpleSAMLphp version used during development was bumped to v2.2
+- In Authorization Code Flow, a new validation was added which checks for 'openid' value in 'scope' parameter.
+Up to now, 'openid' value was dynamically added if not present.
+In Implicit Code Flow this validation was already present.

 # Version 4 to 5